urmishikha/breastcancer-diagnosis-website/README.md

 This is a full-stack Python app that helps diagnose breast cancer using machine learning.
 It uses Flask for the web framework, scikit-learn for machine learning, and a simple HTML form for user input.

+## Features

+User-friendly web interface for entering diagnostic parameters.

+Backend powered by Flask for handling requests and predictions.

+Machine learning model trained on a breast cancer dataset.

+Real-time prediction of whether a tumor is malignant or benign.

+Responsive design for desktop and mobile devices.

 ## Project Structure

 - `app/`: Contains the Flask app and related files.